AcheronProject/AcheronDocs/docs/_sources/pcbway/sponsorship.rst.txt

 4. PCB edges and castellated holes
 ----------------------------------

 	PCB edges are important because by evaluating how well that part was done tells us how precise the machines of the factory are.
-There are two main ways to evaluate drilling and edges on a PCB, the first being through holes that are near the edge and the second hthe second the second oles that literally cross the PCB edges, like castellated holes.
+There are two main ways to evaluate drilling and edges on a PCB, the first being through holes that are near the edge and the second being the holes that literally cross the PCB edges, like castellated holes.

 	For instance, in both ArcticPCB and KeebsPCB, the backspace stabilizer holes are very near the PCB top edge, and the spacebar stabilizer holes also are. :numref:`holes_1` and :numref:`holes_2` show the backspace stab holes and the spacebar stab holes, respectively.